Crest Whitestrips: Description

-Crest Whitestrips were introduced in 2001.
+Crest Whitestrips were announced in 2000 and introduced in 2001.
 The product is used by placing a disposable plastic strip directly onto the teeth that contains an enamel-safe whitening gel.
 It is reported to be most effective on yellow and heavily stained teeth.

 In 2010, the "3D" range of Whitestrips was introduced.
 The new "Advanced Seal" was a technological advancement from the older Crest Whitestrips.
 The strips are now non-slip, and also whiten more teeth because each strip is longer.
 These are available with the strongest retail 3D Advanced Vivid and 3D Professional Effects Whitestrips.

 U.S. dentists also offer a specialized Crest Whitestrips called "Supreme", which is more effective than retail versions due to the higher concentration of hydrogen peroxide.

 Possible side effects from Whitestrips usage include gum irritation and white spots on the teeth for a few hours after use.
 Sensitivity can also temporarily occur.
 Whitestrips can also have a bleaching effect if they come in contact with clothing or skin.
-Whitestrips are not for use by children under the age of 18.
+Whitestrips are not for use by children under the age of 12, while Crest Whitestrips Supreme should not be used in persons under the age of 18.
 The active ingredient is hydrogen peroxide.

 According to a 2009 article in The Washington Post, Consumer Reports found Crest Whitestrips Supreme to be the best of the eight teeth whitening products it tested.
 This product was the most expensive kit tested by Consumer Reports.